-

 On what grounds can a decision of the relevant authority be appealed?

-Appeals against infringement decisions by the CMA or the concurrent sectoral regulators under the Competition Act can be made to the CAT, which will consider the decision on the merits (ie, on points of law, points of fact or as to the amount of the fine).
+Appeals against infringement decisions by the CMA or the concurrent sectoral regulators under the CA98 can be made to the CAT, which can conduct a full review (ie, on points of law, points of fact or as to the amount of the fine).
 The CAT may send the case back to the CMA or regulator for reconsideration or pass its own judgment, which will supersede the CMA or regulator decision.
 CAT judgments may be appealed to the Court of Appeal (on points of law or as to the amount of fine) and, subsequently, to the Supreme Court (on a point of law or public importance).

 -